How Long Does it Take to Write a Book?

 3. The story changed

-The story kept changing.
 Life happens, and in three years a lot of life can happen.
 Writers use their experiences in their craft, and my experiences kept swinging my story back and forth.
 I wanted to say different things at different times.

 In short, I had trouble keeping ahold of the base meaning of my story.

-That second book may be getting published this year, but after working with a developmental editor, I’m doing yet another fairly major revision on it.
+That second book may have gotten published, but after working with a developmental editor, I did yet another fairly major revision on it.
 The editor helped me focus on my core ideas.
-In going through the book for what feels like the seven hundredth time, I’m seeing just how many tangential scenes there are to cut and how many plot holes need filled in.
+In going through the book what felt like a thousand times, I could finally see just how many tangential scenes there were to cut and how many plot holes needed to be filled in.

+Pro Tip: I self-published my book, and as an Indie author, it’s important to invest in major milestones needed to publish your book professionally.
+These should at the very least include a developmental editor, a copy editor, and often a professional cover designer to create your cover.

+The quality of fiction and non-fiction books by self-published authors on Kindle books or Amazon who don’t do this versus do stands out.

 My Third Book